ARMmbed/mbed-client/porting-guide.md

  1. Contact [support@mbed.org](mailto:support@mbed.org), to request for new development repositories for your target platform.
  2. Create a yotta compilation target for your board.
  3. Implement the `lwm2m-client-xxx` module for your target platform where `xxx` is the name for your platform (for example, `linux`).
- 4. Verify that your implementation is correct.
- 5. Make sure that your port is updated into `module.json` of the `lwm2m-client` module.
+ 4. Make sure that your port is updated into `module.json` of the `lwm2m-client` module.
- 6. Make sure that your port is available to other customers, and they can use your platform to start developing products that leverage your OS.
+ 5. Verify that your implementation is correct.

 The `yotta` build system is designed for easy reuse of generic modules.
 If you intend to support multiple platforms that share common features, it is recommended to store the common